Deep Nets: What have they ever done for Vision?: The Frontiers and Challenges

-This section describes some of the current challenges of Deep Nets and the attempts to address them.
-Some of these challenges are gradually being overcome while others, such the sensitivity to non-local attacks, may require more fundamental changes as we will discuss in Section~\ref{sec:explosion}.
+This section describes some of the current frontiers and challenges of Deep Nets and the attempts to address them.
+Some of these challenges are gradually being overcome while others, such the sensitivity to non-local attacks, may require more fundamental changes as we speculate in Section~\ref{sec:explosion}.